tejuscs/ADBD-Labs/adb-oci-api-gateway/adb-apex-apigateway.md

 ### Required Artifacts

 - An Oracle Cloud Infrastructure account.
-- A pre-provisioned Autonomous Transaction Processing instance.
-Refer to the lab **Provisioning Databases** in the **Autonomous Database Dedicated for Developers and Database Users** workshop on how to provision an ATP database.
+- A pre-provisioned Autonomous AI Transaction Processing instance.
+Refer to the lab **Provisioning Databases** in the **Autonomous AI Database Dedicated for Developers and Database Users** workshop on how to provision an ATP database.
 - A jump host to access the database that resides in the private subnet.

 ## Task 1: Setup ADB-D and Load data into the database